31 May 2023

 2. Tax Residency

 All individuals resident in Switzerland are taxed on their worldwide income and wealth (unlimited tax liability), excluding income from business activities carried out abroad, foreign permanent establishments and real estate situated abroad.
-Individuals are also regarded as Swiss resident, if
+Individuals are also liable to tax in Switzerland, if

-• the individual stays in Switzerland with no intention to exercise gainful activities for a consecutive period (ignoring short absences) of at least 90 days.
+• the individual stays in Switzerland without the intention of exercising gainful activities for a consecutive period (ignoring short absences) of at least 90 days.

 Non-residents are taxed only on Swiss-sourced income and wealth (limited tax liability), if among others

-• they receive income by physically working in Switzerland or are member of the board of directors or the management board of a Swiss company;
+• they receive income by physically working in Switzerland (both employed and self employed) or serving as a member of the board of directors or the management board of a Swiss company

-• they are creditor or beneficiary of claims secured by a mortgage on real estate in Switzerland or if they have real estate in Switzerland;
+• they are creditor or beneficiary of claims secured by a mortgage on real estate in Switzerland or if they own real estate in Switzerland

 3. Determination of Taxable Income

-Generally, the worldwide income is subject to Swiss income tax and is based on the principle of family taxation, i.e. the income of the spouse and dependent children is all included in one tax return/assessment.
-The taxable income in Switzerland exemplary comprises the following components: employment and self-employment income, income from movable assets (e.g. interest and dividend income), income from immovable property (e.g. rental income), income from pension schemes and the like as well as all other income not especially excluded by cantonal or federal law (see below).
+In principle, the worldwide income is subject to Swiss income tax.
+The tax is based on a family basis, meaning that the income of the spouse and dependent children is all consolidated in a single tax return and assessment.
+The taxable income in Switzerland includes, among others, the following components: employment and self-employment income, income from movable assets (e.g. interest and dividend income), income from immovable property (e.g. rental income), income from pension schemes and the like as well as all other income not especially excluded by cantonal or federal law (see below).

 Employment Income

-Any kind of remuneration is subject to tax at the time received or when an irrevocable entitlement is obtained.
-Thereby it does not matter where the income comes from (Swiss or foreign employer).
-The employment income includes equity-based compensations schemes which are (depending on facts and circumstances) taxed at grant or at sale/exercise.
-Blocking periods may lead to a discount on the taxable income.
+Any kind of remuneration is subject to tax at the time received or once an irrevocable entitlement to it has been acquired, irrespective of whether the income originates from a Swiss or foreign employer.
+Exemptions for foreign earned income may apply according to a double-tax-treaty (DTT), if applicable.
+The employment income includes equity-based compensation schemes which are (depending on facts and circumstances) taxed at grant or at sale/exercise.
+Blocking periods on shares may justify a discount on the taxable income.

 Business Income

-The owners of individual enterprises and of general and limited partnerships are regarded as self-employed.
-Taxable is the net business profit.
+The owners of individual enterprises and partners of general and limited partnerships are treated as self-employed.
+The taxable income corresponds to the net business profit.
 The determination of the profit in principle follows Swiss accounting rules.

 Income from Movable Assets